The term given to the alteration of property interests after

 to be resolved can often be complex.
 It is an emotional and often

-confusing time and it may not be easy to see how those issues
+confusing time and it may not be easy for the individuals involved

 There are many misconceptions regarding property distribution

 - You don't need to do a property settlement unless you own a

 - I owned it before the relationship therefore it's mine free

 from any claim from my ex partner.

 - My name is not on the Title of the house or mortgage and